prashanthk02/prashanthk02/README.md

 ## Hello, I'm Prashanth 👋🏼

-I'm a full stack web developer with a previous background in commerce and supply chain.
-With interest in technology and passion towards web development i learned to code.
+I'm a full stack web developer with a background in commerce and supply chain, with interest in technology and passion towards web development I learned to code.
 Recently graduated from Lighthouse labs and currently looking for junior web developer roles.

 ### Skills